allegroai/clearml-docs/docs/hyperdatasets/dataviews.md

 list_of_frames = myDataView.to_list()
 ```

-* ROI query for one label OR another
+* **ROI query for one label OR another**

-This example is an ROI query filtering for frames containing at least one ROI with the label `cat` OR `dog`:
+This example uses an ROI query to filter for frames containing at least one ROI with either the label `cat` OR the label `dog`:

 ```python
 # Add a query for a Dataset version